Privacy Policy

 We do not sell, rent, or trade your personal information to third parties for marketing purposes.

-• Australia — Microsoft Azure (Australia East & Australia Southeast regions) for client workloads and our own business systems.
+• Australia — Microsoft Azure (Australia East & Australia Southeast) for our website infrastructure, client workloads, and our internal business systems.

-Where we disclose personal information to these recipients we take reasonable steps to ensure they handle it in accordance with the Australian Privacy Principles or a substantially similar regime.
-Our standard contractual terms with processors require compliance with the APPs and, where relevant, the GDPR.
+Where we disclose personal information to an overseas recipient we take reasonable steps to ensure they handle it in accordance with the Australian Privacy Principles or a substantially similar regime.

 6. Data Security and the Notifiable Data Breaches scheme